Have you ever gotten that “Tell me about one of your weaknesses” question during an interview?

 Especially when it comes to your money.

-That’s because believing that you have to do things exactly right before you give something a try can leave you afraid to even get started.
-Or if you do get started, it can cause you to become discouraged and give up when things don’t go perfectly.
+Believing that you have to do things exactly right before you give something a try can leave you afraid to even get started.
+Or if you do get started, it can cause you to become discouraged and give up when things don’t go perfectly — meaning that you don’t actually complete anything.

 It’s normal to not have your budget work out perfectly the first time you try to make one.
 Or even the sixth or twelfth time.
 (After all, it takes a full year to experience all of the expenses that happen over the course of a year.)